dyninst/dyninst/docs/proccontrol/developer/Event.h.rst

 .. cpp:class:: EventNewUserThread : public EventNewThread

   An EventNewUserThread triggers when a process spawns a new user-level thread.
-The Event class’ getThread function returns the original Thread that performed the spawn operation.
+The Event class' getThread function returns the original Thread that performed the spawn operation.
 This thread may have already been created if the platform supports the EventNewLWP event.
 If not, the getNewThread function returns the newly created Thread.